LivelyDismay/Essentia/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- The Phoenix Flavor by Phoenix - General ideas and awesomesauce derived therefrom
-- Lotus by erri120 - README format and NPC visuals
+- erri120 - README format and NPC visuals
-- Total - Being a really helpful guy.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
 - Frenchy - Thanks for the great work on the Linkle preset!
-- Forgotten God and Frenchy - Thanks for the great work on the logo and main menu replacer!!
+- Johanlh for keeping the base visuals of NOISE in his NOIR modlist.
+- My friends here at Wabbajack, for being the best friends I've ever had.

 ## Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/SudoDoubleDog/RGE-Episode-II/issues) (open **and** closed ones) on GitHub first if you have any problems.
+While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/SudoDoubleDog/Essentia/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.

 ## Contributing